 But we must not take the survival of the nuclear deal for granted, because it still has many powerful opponents.

 The New York Times and the Washington Post have done some solid reporting on inequality.
 But this past week doesn’t rank among their finest moments.

-The first in a varied series by the "Lessons of the Sixties" project; first event looking at the evolution of news media and its impact and opportunities for social justice organizing.
+A public launch of the “Lessons of the Sixties,” project, with an event looking at the evolution of news media and its impacts and opportunities for social justice organizing.